aadibhat09/aadi_2025/_posts/2024-10-12-reflection_IPYNB_2_.md

 <br>

-The key concepts in this unit have been helping me prepare for challenge-based and project-based learning.
+The key concepts in this unit have been helping me prepare for challenge-based and project-based learning that CollegeBoard will challenge me with.
 These lessons have given me a deeper understanding of data types, variables, conditionals, and operators.
 Our group collaborated well to create our content and our class communicated well to get things done efficiently.
 I also implemented several unique aspects to our lesson, including interactive quizzes on each page.
 This shows that I am ready for challenge-based and project-based learning.

 <br>